-- The oil & gas industry includes all the companies involved in the process of finding, drilling, extracting, refining, and distributing the commodity.
+The oil & gas industry includes all the companies involved in the process of finding, drilling, extracting, refining, and distributing the commodity.

-- Valuation methods include using discounted cash flow to find the net present value and industry-specific ratios such as enterprise value per flowing barrel.
+Valuation methods include using discounted cash flow to find the net present value and industry-specific ratios such as enterprise value per flowing barrel.

-Upstream, midstream, and downstream
+Upstream, Midstream, and Downstream

-There are three components of the oil and gas industry, for each part of the value chain.
+There are three components of the oil and gas industry, one for each part of the value chain.
 Due to the complexity of each component, most companies focus on one.

-- Midstream: After the upstream industry finds and produces oil and gas, the midstream companies store and transport the products.
-The role of midstream companies is to connect the petroleum producing areas to the population centers where the customers are.
+After the upstream industry finds and produces oil and gas, the midstream companies store and transport the products.
+Midstream companies work to connect the petroleum-producing areas to population centers where the customers are.